-LHA is paid directly into your bank account.
+Housing benefit is paid directly into your bank account.
 If you do not have a bank account, you would need to open a new account.
 You can seek advice from our customer contact centre at the Council House, Avenue Road, Malvern, WR14 3AF.

 Opening a bank account will help you to pay your landlord by direct debit or standing order.
 We will consider paying your landlord if you think that you will have difficulty with these arrangements.
 You will need to contact us to discuss this, or you can download and pdf complete the application form (240 KB) for direct payments of housing benefit to your landlord.

-This will not affect you if you:
+The standard LHA rate will not affect you if you: